paulin/mattpaulin/index.markdown

 - I believe in shipping early and learning fast.
 - I trust teams and empower them with clarity instead of bloated requirements.
-- I focus on systems, incentives, and decision-making, not just features.
+- I focus on systems, incentives, and decision-making

-OKRs have been part of my toolkit at every company I’ve led — not as busywork, but as guardrails for strategy, focus, and accountability.
+OKRs have been part of my toolkit at every company I’ve led — as guardrails for strategy, focus, and accountability.

 ---